michalpietrusinski/Warsaw-Uprising-Project/docs/source_analysis.md

 ## Data Analysis

 * The datasets involved reflect the view-points of particular groups i.e. the [Word War 2 Data base](https://ww2db.com/battle_spec.php?battle_id=150) is a perfect example of a Polish Resistence (Armia Krajowa) reflection of the Uprising from a scholar perspecive.
-On the other hand the [warsawuprising.com](http://www.warsawuprising.com/witness.htm) has view points from the German / Russian and Polish side.
+On the other hand the [warsawuprising.com](http://www.warsawuprising.com/witness.htm) has view points from the German, Russian and Polish side.
-* What kinds of categorizations do you find in the data, and do they seem reasonable?
-* Do the means of data collection or categorization affect how the data is constructed in any way?
-* Does the website contain any tools for visualizing the data?
-Do they seem like they are making any kind of arguments?
+* The website contains very minimum tools for visualizing the data and they are representing clear arguments towards the Uprsing.